toshikiochiai/NPVAE/README.md

-# Deep generative model of constructing chemical latent space for small to large molecular structures with 3D complexity
+# Deep generative model of constructing chemical latent space for large molecular structures with 3D complexity

 ## Overview
 The structural diversity of chemical libraries, which are systematic collections of compounds that have potential to bind to biomolecules, can be represented by chemical latent space. \